-Steven G. Hoch is also a Board member of the American Swiss Foundation, a trustee of the Woods Hole Oceanographic Institution, USA, and a member of the National Board of the Smithsonian Institution, USA.
+Steven G. Hoch is Chairman of the American Swiss Foundation, a trustee of the Woods Hole Oceanographic Institution, USA, and a member of the National Board of the Smithsonian Institution, USA.

 Naïna Lal Kidwai

 Naïna Lal Kidwai started her career in 1982 and until 1994 was at ANZ Grindlays Bank Plc.